Application Rationalization: Anyone can save money with

 2) Lower Costs - The application landscape becomes less costly, thus leaving room for more application renewal and other IT projects.

-The road to the reduction of costs and complexity is one of standardization, migration, integration, and deduplication.
+The road to reducing costs and complexity is standardization, migration, integration, and deduplication.

 #1 - Be aware that application is short for software application

-With Application Rationalization it is important first to define what you are rationalizing.
+With Application Rationalization, defining what you are rationalizing is important.
 A software application is the Application of software .
-Be sure to create a list of groups, and technical and functional types of applications present or needed.
+Be sure to create a list of groups and technical and functional types of applications that are present or needed.

 #2 - Create a list of applications